Ishq (2012 film): Plot

 But as Rahul is about to confess his feelings for her at the airport, he sees Priya being received by her brother, who turns out to be Siva.
 The girl Siva failed in love with was none other than Rahul's older sister, Divya (Sindhu Tolani).
-In the flashback, Siva is madly in love with Divya but always torments her as she rejects him multiple times.
+In the flashback, Siva torments Divya in the name of love.
 After Siva finds out that Divya got engaged, he threatens her and throws away the engagement ring that was given to her by her mother-in-law-to-be who has a sentimental value towards the ring.
 After Rahul finds Divya searching for the ring late night, he finds out what happened.
 Rahul goes to Siva and beats him up severely and finds the ring, which was why he was taken to the hospital in the beginning of the movie.
 As a result, Siva develops hatred towards Rahul.

 Now Siva is a changed decent man, a successful entrepreneur, and married to Geetha (Satya Krishnan).
 But the couple does not have kids, which always bothers Siva.
 Meanwhile, Siva's mother (Sudha) convinces his father to go visit Siva to see if he has changed.
 Rahul finally confesses his love to Priya.
 But Siva finds out that Priya is in love with Rahul and beats him up.
 Upon arrival, Siva's father is convinced that Siva has changed and happily reunites with him.
 But just as Siva receives his father, an injured Rahul falls in front of them.
 Siva takes him to the hospital.
 Unaware of the situation, Siva's father asks Rahul about what happened.
 Rahul tells him everything but by keeping the identities anonymous.
 Siva's father befriends Rahul.
 Rahul plays a game with Siva to become close to his family and get Priya.
 But Siva threatens Divya to harm her and Rahul if Rahul does not leave Priya alone.
 Rahul tells Siva and his father that he will forget his girlfriend.

 Later, Siva's father asks Siva to ask Rahul if he will marry Priya.
 Siva realizes that Rahul was manipulating all of them and decides to get Rahul killed and hires a local goon Kala (Supreeth).
 But he finds out that Kala's brother had attempted to rape Priya in Goa and got beaten up by Rahul.
 He starts beating Kala's brother and Kala beats Siva badly.
 Priya who was on a phone conversation with Siva calls Rahul and tells him to save Siva.
 Rahul goes there and beats up Kala and saves Siva.
 Siva realizes that Rahul's love is sincere.
 Siva later wakes up in the hospital and finds out that Geetha is finally pregnant.
 He finally agrees for Rahul to be with Priya and the movie ends on a happy note as the three walk in rain under umbrella.